Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "right-y"
     - @c "left-y"
     - @c "top-y"
-  - @c "position-1": the starting axis position for the area.
-This can either be a numeric position or the axis label.
+  - @c "position-1": the starting axis position for the area.\n This can either be a numeric position, a date (as a string), or an axis label.
-  - @c "position-2": the ending axis position for the area.
-This can either be a numeric position or the axis label.
+  - @c "position-2": the ending axis position for the area.\n This can either be a numeric position, a date (as a string), or an axis label.
   - @c "label": the text to display on the legend referring to area.
   - @c "pen": the definition for the [pen](#pen-properties) properties.
 - @c "color-scheme": for graphs that support color schemes only.\n